DIY vs. Managed SD-WAN: How Are Both Defined?

 - DIY SD-WAN: Company A has a large internal team of IT professionals.
 The company's network and security needs have grown over time, and the IT staff is well aware of the different technologies, solutions, and vendors available in the marketplace.
 The IT team is adept at handling every step of the process of installing, managing, and monitoring the network on their own following the selection and purchase of an SD-WAN product.

 - Managed SD-WAN: Company B has a small IT department that already has a lot of responsibilities.
 The staff cannot handle the installation, management, or monitoring of the SD-WAN network on their own, and may lack the experience and know-how to integrate other critical applications.
 The organization is growing, mainly through the hiring of remote employees who join the WAN through the public internet.
 As such, the organization's network and security needs increase in complexity very quickly.
-They choose a service provider to manage their SD-WAN solution because it would be impossible to manage the network on their own.
+They choose a service provider because it would be impossible to manage the network on their own.

 Choosing the Right Deployment Option for Your Business

-Demand for enterprise-level SD-WAN is increasing, and instead of acquiring and handling their own SD-WAN infrastructure, many organizations are increasingly relying on managed SD-WAN services.
+Demand for enterprise-level SD-WAN is increasing, and instead of acquiring and handling their own infrastructure, many organizations are increasingly relying on managed services.
 Business size normally factors into this decision.
 Larger enterprises may already have the technical expertise in-house to do it all on their own, but smaller and even medium-sized enterprises often do not.

 Apart from IT expertise, the number of locations needing secure connectivity and the speed of data transport are factors to consider.
 For example, large retailers find their WAN to be business-critical, especially as large volumes of transaction data need to travel quickly and securely to the retailer's data center for processing.
 As such, the internal IT team at the retailer may prefer to deploy and manage the WAN for the most control.